kingstonduy/simple-chat-application-udp/README.md

 go to the code to change the port

-if you found this helpful, it is very kind to give me star
+it is very kind of you to give me star if you found this repo useful